DannyBoyNYC/session-4a/readme.md

 ## Homework Solution

 Note - I haven't included the form to add a recipe in this, just the first part - the DOM manipulation.
 For the form, review the notes from session 3.
+Be sure to include `app.use(bodyParser.urlencoded({ extended: true }));` in app.js.
+Read up on it here: https://medium.com/@adamzerner/how-bodyparser-works-247897a93b90

 If you are using a separate `script.js` file for `index.html` you will need to add this to the `app.js` file: